Statement on use of Data and Privacy

 As part of our commitment to this, Maya will continually stay abreast of, and adhere to data ethics best practices like those outlined by DataEthics.eu.
 These commitments include – but are not limited to – principles such as Maya never selling the personally identifying information or personal health information of our users.
 In addition, Maya’s de-identified, aggregated, and anonymized data will only be used for research purposes and will never be used for marketing purposes.

-Beyond this, here are five key ways we ensure your privacy and operate as an ethical data driven business:
+Beyond this, here are five key ways we attempt to maintain your privacy and operate as an ethical data driven business:

 This personally identifiable information and all registration information will be stored separately from any aggregate information used for research purposes to minimize any possibility of identities being discovered from our research data.